Roblox/creator-docs/content/en-us/characters/r6-to-r15-adapter.md

 The R6 to R15 Adapter implements a Lua-script injection when an avatar spawns that creates adapter parts.

-These are invisible `Class.MeshPart|Meshparts` that have the exact same name as R6 body parts and are welded to their corresponding R15 body parts.
+These are invisible `Class.MeshPart|MeshParts` that have the exact same name as R6 body parts and are welded to their corresponding R15 body parts.
 The scripts allow adapter parts to accept R6-based script interactions and forward them to the appropriate R15 parts.

 The adapter parts perform the following: